xiaolai/regular-investing-in-box/docs/en/README.md

 It doesn't matter which side you belong to, the important thing is that we can see how strongly people hold their opinions, and, if we observe carefully, we will be surprised to see how the fierceness of the debate has nothing to do with the facts.
 It's as if people don't care about the facts -- all they care about is whether they win or lose.
 Facts and figures can't change people's opinions.
 If you win, you keep fighting; if you lose, you keep fighting.
 And if you happen to notice the facts, will they defeat you?
 No, you'll keep on looking for facts that support your opinion.

 This phenomenon of an opinion growing stronger in the face of evidence that proves it wrong is called "[the backfire effect](https://rationalwiki.org/wiki/Backfire_effect)" in psychology.
 Researchers have discovered that the backfire effect becomes even stronger when the evidence that contradicts the opinion is slightly ambiguous.
 For instance, after a relatively uneventful New Year's Day in the year 2000, those who thought that Armageddon was coming at the turn of the millennium didn't think, "Oh, it turned out I was wrong, maybe Armageddon isn't coming."
-Instead, they thought, "Maybe it's isn't coming right at the year 2000", or "Maybe it has been delayed because we weren't pious enough".
+Instead, they thought, "Maybe it isn't coming right at the year 2000", or "Maybe it has been delayed because we weren't pious enough".

 The backfire effect, and its tendency to be even stonger when there is not 100% clarity, is even more obvious in investing.
 The clearest example is the prognosticator who constantly gives inaccurate predictions.
 They may have been proven wrong many times, but because there is so much uncertainty in the investing world, they not only don't admit defeat, they double down, saying, "Just you wait!
 I'll be proven right someday!"